 The 10 Best Knee Pillows

 This wiki has been updated 40 times since it was first published in October of 2015.
 Whether you use one simply for comfort or you have issues such as sciatica, neck or back pain, arthritis, or scoliosis, one of these leg pillows will help to keep your knees and spine aligned properly to provide welcome relief while sleeping.
 They come in various sizes and are also particularly well suited for relieving the nighttime discomfort suffered by pregnant women.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes